-Hong Kong’s Cat Street Market is a busy antiques, curios and junk market on Lascar Row in Sheung Wan.
+Cat Street Market in Hong Kong is a busy antique and junk market on Lascar Row in Sheung Wan.
 The tables piled high with Mao statues, pieces of jade and chipped terracotta warriors are legendary, and it’s worth the trip just to see the kitsch collection splashed out across the pavement.
 In truth, you are unlikely to find a hidden treasure to make your fortune on here – the market is more of a tourist destination than a bargain seekers basement these days.
-There are very few bonafide antiques shops – you can find these nearby on Hollywood Road – and anything truly old that’s on sale was probably made in Shenzhen yesterday.
+There are very few bonafide antique shops – you can find these nearby on Hollywood Road – and anything truly old that’s on sale was probably made in Shenzhen yesterday.

 Things You'll Find

 That doesn’t mean the market isn’t fun.
-You’ll find stacks of curios from China’s communist past – from little red books to mini Mao statues; there are movie posters from Hong Kong’s glory days and petite Ming style – although not Ming era – vases.
+You’ll find stacks of relics from China and its communist past – from little red books to mini Mao statues; there are movie posters from Hong Kong’s glory days and petite Ming style – although not Ming era – vases.
 The stalls that look like a flea market/car boot sale/charity shop are usually the best, and there are often some unique curios buried beneath the CCP badges.
 Don’t be afraid to have a dig around.

 You’ll also find a lot of reproduction – so terracotta warriors, noodle bowls, and wooden chess pieces.
 These will have been made in a Guangdong factory yesterday and will probably fall apart tomorrow.
 But if you know that and don’t mind – the chopsticks, paper lanterns, and carved dragons are cheap, cheerful and can make for a perfect budget present.